complexphoton/MESTI.jl/README.md

 L0-threads (see the MUMPS Users' guide for details) in multithreading enhances the time performance, but marginally increases the memory usage.
 It is enabled by default when it is in 1D, 2D, or 2.5D ((width in *x*)*(width in *y*)/(thickness in *z*) $\geqslant 100$).
 In full 3D ((width in *x*)*(width in *y*)/(thickness in *z*) $< 100$), memory usage is critical and we do not use L0-threads by default.
 We can change from the default by setting the field `opts.use_L0_threads` in the input argument `opts`.

 In MUMPS, multithreading is more efficient than MPI, both in speed and in memory usage.
-So, we should maximize multhreading before using MPI.
+So, we should maximize multithreading before using MPI.
 For example, if we use one node with a single socket having 8 cores (where the 8 cores sharing the same memory), we should use one MPI process (*i.e.*, no MPI) with 8 threads, instead of 8 MPI processes with one thread each.
 As another example, if we use 3 nodes, each node has 2 sockets, and each socket has 4 cores sharing the same memory of that socket (so, 24 cores in total), we should use 6 MPI processes (one per socket) with 4 threads per MPI process, instead of 24 MPI processes with one thread each.

 The default number of threads is the number of cores available on the machine (either the number of physical cores, or the number of cores requested when running the job with a scheduler like Slurm on a cluster).
 Therefore, we only need to launch MESTI with the number of MPI processes equaling the total number of sockets.